Last Updated: January 30, 2020

 22. University of Buffalo

-The University of Buffalo’s School of Information Sciences offers an online MLIS program with face-to-face requirements where students will receive the same relationship building options between student and instructor that are typically only available in residential programs.
-Coupled with the 9 specializations available the program is designed to help students personalize their online education while maintaining many of the benefits of residential learning.
-The 9 specializations available designed to represent the faculties’ strong suits, and thus through entering into a certain specialization students essentially take on a mentor to direct their study.
+The University of Buffalo's School of Information Sciences offers an online MLIS program with face-to-face requirements where students will receive the same relationship building options between student and instructor that are typically only available in residential programs.
+Coupled with the nine specializations available the program is designed to help students personalize their online education while maintaining many of the benefits of residential learning.
+These specializations were designed to represent the faculties' strong suits, and thus through entering into a certain specialization students essentially take on a mentor to direct their study.

 23. University of Pittsburgh